Sinister 2: Plot

-The film opens with a home movie depicting a family of three.
-The family is bound and hung up like scarecrows with sacks over their heads in a cornfield and burned alive.
-It is revealed to be the nightmare of 9-year-old Dylan Collins, who is squatting in a rural farmhouse next to a deconsecrated church, with his twin brother Zach and their mother Courtney, who are all running from Clint (Courtney's abusive husband and Zach and Dylan's father).
-Dylan is visited nightly by a group of ghostly children who coerce him to watch "home movies" of families being murdered in various ways (Fishing Trip, Christmas Morning, and Kitchen Remodel).
+The film opens with a home movie depicting a family of three being bound and hung up like scarecrows with sacks over their heads in a cornfield and burned alive.
+It is revealed to be the nightmare of 9-year-old Dylan Collins, who is squatting in a rural farmhouse next to a deconsecrated church, with his twin brother Zach and their mother Courtney, who are all running from Clint, Courtney's abusive husband and Zach and Dylan's father.
+Dylan is visited nightly by a group of ghostly children who coerce him to watch "home movies" of families being murdered in various ways, including being strung upside down over a lake and decapitated by alligators (Fishing Trip), bound and gagged, and fatally electrocuted in a flooded kitchen (Kitchen Remodel), and tied up with holiday lights and buried alive in the snow on Christmas Day (Christmas Morning).

-Former sheriff's deputy "So-and-So", now a private investigator, is researching the murders connected to Bughuul and burning down the homes where each murder took place before another family can move into them, including the house where the Ellison Oswalt massacre took place.
+Former sheriff's deputy "So-and-So", now a private investigator, is researching the murders connected to the malevolent deity Bughuul and burning down the homes where each murder took place before another family can move into them, including the house where the Oswalt family massacre took place.
 He arrives at the farmhouse, but finds the family living there, telling Courtney he is there to investigate the church where a murder took place.

-Clint shows up at the farmhouse to take the boys, but leaves after the Deputy informs he needs a court order.
+Clint shows up at the farmhouse to take the boys, but leaves after the Deputy says he needs a court order.
 Courtney wants to leave but the Deputy convinces her not to, knowing that leaving would continue the murders connected to Bughuul.
 Courtney invites him to stay overnight, and the two develop a budding romance.

 The Deputy meets with Prof. Stromberg, who has come into possession of a ham radio that belonged to Prof. Jonas, who has mysteriously disappeared, revealing that the radio first belonged to a Norwegian family from 1973.
 He plays a recording of a young girl yelling to her mother before killing her family and playing the piano.
 Prof. Stromberg reveals that Bughuul was believed to be reachable by ritual/sacrifice and to have been feeding on the corruption of innocents, with three common traits present: a murdered family, missing children, and an iconological totem/offering in the form of art as an "aesthetic observance of violence", in order to summon Bughuul.
 The Deputy orders Stromberg to destroy the ham radio.